 In 1996, the year Sound Transit's Sound Move plan was approved by the voters, about 75 million individual trips were made on transit in the Sound Transit service area.
-When the region's voters approved ST2 in 2008, that number had already grown to 98 million annual trips by 2006 on Sound Transit services as well as those provided by partner transit organizations.
+By the time the region's voters had approved the Sound Transit 2 Plan (ST2) in 2008, that number had grown to 98 million trips, on Sound Transit services as well as those provided by partner transit organizations.
 By 2014, 117 million transit trips were being made annually.
 Since it was founded, Sound Transit has been increasing its market share of the region's transit system.